Sexual Activity in the Setting of Cardiovascular Disease

 At Maiden Lane Medical, we can help you to understand the intricate connection between cardiovascular disease, sexual activity, and the path to a fulfilling, vibrant life.
 Contact us today to schedule a consultation!

 Below are some of the most common questions that are asked about the relationship between heart disease and sexual activity.

 During sexual activity, your heart rate, respiratory rate, and blood pressure increase.
 However, these increases are slight and remain at safe levels.

 Is sex safe for my heart?

-Sex is equivalent to moderate exercise.
-If you are able to carry out physical activities such as walking at a quick pace or walking up a few flights of stairs it is safe to have sex.
-However, you should always consult with your doctor before engaging in any physical activities.
+If you are able to carry out physical activities, such as walking at a quick pace or walking up a few flights of stairs, it is safe to have sex.
+However, you should always consult your doctor before engaging in physical activities.

 Can I have a heart attack while having sex?